Can a Humidifier Give You Headaches? (Yes — Here’s Why)

 How Humidifiers Affect the Air

 Humidifiers add water vapor or tiny droplets to the air.
-Depending on the type (evaporative, ultrasonic/cool-mist, warm-steam), they can also disperse minerals, microbes, or any substances dissolved in the water.
-Those added materials are what sometimes trigger symptoms, including headaches.
+Depending on the type, they can also spread minerals,

 Mechanisms — How a Humidifier Can Lead to Headaches